Jean Vigoureux: Twenty-Eight Drawings of Paris

 In 1942, Plantin Press in Los Angeles published Twenty-Eight Drawings of Paris, a limited-edition portfolio (300 copies) of drawings by Vigoureux depicting daily life in the French capital on the eve of World War II.
+For its design, the book was cited in Fifty Books of the Year, 1943.

 From the book's introduction by Elliot Paul:The work of Jean Vigoureux portrays the spirit of a people, not in the throes of war, but living in constant apprehension under the cloud of war’s approach.
 The Parisians knew their country was to be attacked, and that it was honeycombed with traitors and enemies within.
 They knew their ally England was as badly equipped as they were.
 The corrupt politicians and a corrupter press were trying to lull them into a false security.
 Still they clung to life, as they had known it and their ancestors had known it.
 They could not quite believe that France would pass away.
 Robbed and victimized, governed by Nazi puppets and living under constant threat of Nazi bayonets, the Parisians still do not believe their country and their civilization is no more.

 Paul ends on a more hopeful note, saying the drawings "carry an assurance that in spite of enemy-controlled propaganda, the French have not lost their integrity but only the chance to be known and heard.
 Vigoureux’s drawings help one to know them.
 His technique is derived from the sound training his father, the director of the Ecole des Beaux Arts at Dijon, imparted to him and a wistful zest for life.”